 Founded and run by Jocelyn Yeboah-Newton, Our Naked Truths is a life art therapy series.
 Since last year, they have been fundraising for free therapy, low-cost therapy and wellness programmes specifically for Black womxn.
 So far, they have recruited 20 Black therapists.
-You can register from the first week of May through the referral form.
+You can register through the referral form.
 Check Our Naked Truths socials to stay up to date as well as their list of other low-cost area-specific therapeutic options.

 South Asian Therapists